jagadyudha/Bot-Telegram-Covid19/README.md

 # Bot telegram covid-19 in Indonesia [Python3]

-Telegram bot covid-19 are small programs that can give you information about covid-19 in Indonesia chats or public.
+Telegram bot covid-19 are small programs for public that can give you information about covid-19 in Indonesia.

 ## Quick Start